toorop/runabove-cli/README.md

 #### copy (cp)
 With the "copy" command you can recursively download path form Runabove storage to your disk, or upload from your local storage to Runabove.

+**Note that only files that have been changed since last cp will be transferred**

 Example for downloading:

 	./ra storage cp /SBG-1/projects/runabove-cli /home/toorop/